 making the second top loop next to the first loop.

-• Be sure to continue to pinch the ribbon in the center of the bow as you go by laying each loop next to the one before it.
+• For a full bow, be sure to continue to pinch the ribbon in the center of the bow as you go by laying each loop next to the one before it.

 me showing the importance of the pinch by pointing to it.